Seahawks’ D.J. Reed, Damien Lewis questionable to play vs. Titans; Dee Eskridge, Rashaad Penny doubtful

 Ex-UW star Sidney Jones, acquired from Jacksonville for a sixth-round pick, is the backup to Tre Flowers at right corner.

 “It’s a real competition for these guys,” Carroll said when asked about the cornerback situation.
-“They’re battling, and every rep count for us try to evaluate the brand new guys.
-We’re trying to be as open-minded and receptive as possible, and try to see as much as we can.
+“They’re battling, and every rep counts for us trying to evaluate the brand-new guys.
+We’re trying to be as open-minded and receptive as possible and try to see as much as we can.
 We asked them to really go for it during the week (and) take advantage of the opportunities to show where they are.”

 Eskridge, Penny doubtful